 Grand Island Nebraska Chicken Ordinance

 According to current regulations, only four chickens are allowed on an acre of land at any given time.
 The use of roosters is strictly forbidden.
-Your chickens should be placed in a proper enclosure at least 15 feet from the property line and provide adequate ventilation.
+Your chickens should be housed in a proper enclosure located at least 15 feet from the property line, and the enclosure must provide adequate ventilation.

 Climate in Nebraska

 Even though Nebraska has a typical Midwestern climate, characterized by extremes in temperature between the four seasons – hot summers and cold winters – it is still one of the coldest places in the United States.